HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Urology Registered Nurses.

 Urology Registered Nurses (RNs) specialize in the care of patients with conditions affecting the kidneys, bladder, urethra, and reproductive organs.

-Their responsibilities include educating patients on treatments, assisting with procedures such as catheterization and cystoscopies, providing pre- and post-operative care, managing chronic conditions like incontinence or kidney stones, and coordinating care with physicians.
+Their responsibilities include educating patients about treatments, assisting with procedures such as catheterization and cystoscopies, providing pre- and post-operative care, managing chronic conditions such as incontinence or kidney stones, and coordinating care with physicians.

 What they do